Demolition Leftovers 1978

 The Glitches Series

-Stencils, Urban Decay, Video 2 Comments
+Stencils, Urban Decay, Video No Comments

 These 2 short conceptual videos are part of the Glitches series, made by John Fekner in 2002.